ONLYOFFICE/Kubernetes-Docs/README.md

 Install NFS Server Provisioner

 Note: When installing NFS Server Provisioner, Storage Classes - `NFS` is created.
-When installing to an OpenShift cluster, the user must have a role that allows you to create Storage Classes in the cluster.
+When installing into an OpenShift cluster, the user must have a role that allows you to create Storage Classes in the cluster.
 Read more [here](https://docs.openshift.com/container-platform/4.7/storage/dynamic-provisioning.html).

 ```bash
 $ helm install nfs-server nfs-server-provisioner/nfs-server-provisioner \